-As of September 30, 2022, the Company concluded that it was more likely than not that the estimated fair value of its reporting unit was less than its carrying value.
-Accordingly, in conjunction with its annual test as of October 1, 2022, the Company completed its assessment, and concluded that it was more likely than not that the estimated fair value of its reporting unit was less than its carrying value.
-In its assessment, the Company considered the decline in the Company's stock price and market capitalization among other factors.
-The Company performed a quantitative goodwill impairment test using a discounted cash flow model, supported by a market approach.
-The Company's reporting unit did not pass the goodwill impairment test, and as a result the Company recorded a \$46.3 million non-cash impairment charge during the three months ended September 30, 2022 and year ended December 31, 2022.
+In the second quarter of 2023, the Company concluded that it was more likely than not that the estimated fair value of its reporting unit was less than its carrying value.
+In its assessment, the Company considered the decline in the Company's stock price and market capitalization, as well as discrete changes to its long-term forecast as triggering events of a potential impairment among other factors.
+The Company performed a quantitative goodwill impairment test on its reporting unit using a discounted cash flow model, supported by a market approach.
+The Company's reporting unit did not pass the goodwill impairment test, and as a result the Company recorded a \$44.1 million impairment charge during the three months ended June 30, 2023.